 Pistachio pesto bucatini at Stanza

 At this stylish Downtown bistro, chef Jonathan LeBlanc rounds out his menu of housemade pastas and standout small plates with a fully vegan menu that goes beyond simply removing meat and dairy items from the regular offerings.
+We love the pistachio pesto bucatini with vegetable consummé, ground pistachio, parsley, olive oil, garlic and shallots.
+Pair it with an Italian wine from Stanza’s extensive list, one of their Negroni variations or an Italian soda.

 Chicken pot pie at The Rest